big-data-and-economics/big-data-class-materials/README.md

 Within your own private problem set repository, you can create an `Issues` tab within the Settings tab for interfacing only with me and any group partners.

+#### If you ask for a regrade, you forgo the opportunity to resubmit and improve your grade.

 ### Presentations

 Each of you will give a 10-minute presentation of either an MRE of a coding struggle you are having or on a coding skill.